 SEXUAL ASSAULT AWARENESS MONTH

-Sexual Assault Awareness Month is an annual designation observed in April.
-The mission of this month is to raise awareness about sexual violence around the world, and to educate communities on how to prevent it.
-The term “sexual assault” is a large umbrella and includes all of the following:
+Every April, Sexual Assault Awareness Month strives to be a voice of the victims of sexual abuse and violence.
+The mission is to increase awareness about sexual violence worldwide and educate communities on how to prevent it.
+The term “sexual assault” is an umbrella term that includes all of the following:

 - Unwanted sexual contact of any other form